jiahongljh/jiahongljh.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am currently a Postdoctoral Associate in the Artificial Intelligence Lab at Vrije Universiteit Brussel, working with <a href="https://ai.vub.ac.be/team/ann-nowe/">Prof. Ann Nowé</a>
+Hello, I am currently a Postdoctoral Associate in the Artificial Intelligence Lab at Vrije Universiteit Brussel, working with [Prof. Ann Nowé]("https://ai.vub.ac.be/team/ann-nowe/").
 I am also a Lecturer of the school of Robotics at Beijing Union University, Beijing, China since 2017.
-Prior to that, I got my Ph.D degree in Control Science and Engineering under the supervision of Prof. Jie Chen in 2017, and a B.Eng. degree in Electrical Engineering and Automation in 2011, both from the <a href="http://www.bit.edu.cn">Beijing Institute of Technology</a>, Beijing, China.
+Prior to that, I got my Ph.D degree in Control Science and Engineering under the supervision of Prof. Jie Chen in 2017, and a B.Eng. degree in Electrical Engineering and Automation in 2011, both from the [Beijing Institute of Technology]("http://www.bit.edu.cn"), Beijing, China.

 I have been a visiting PhD in Loughbough University, UK, working with the Leader of the Communications, Networks, and Control Systems Research Division Prof. Shuang-Hua Yang during Jun.
 2014 to Mon.
 2015.